factful/ocr_testing/Readme.md

 python setup.py install
 ```

-Calamari provides some pretrained data models to power its recognizer.
+Calamari provides some pre-trained data models to power its recognizer.
 You should download them into a `models` directory in the Calamari directory.

 ```
 cd calamari